 What to Look for in Ice Fishing Boots

 The most important factor when choosing a pair of boots for ice fishing is simple – insulation.
 Insulation is the one thing that really keeps you out on the ice in comfort while fishing – or snowmobiling or other winter activities – in extreme weather conditions.
 If your feet feel like blocks of ice, you’re simply not going to stay out and fish.
-Anything over 1000 grams is recommended and the more, the better in most cases, but more insulation can also cause your feet to sweat and thus start getting cold, that’s when materials such as neoprene and removable liners come in.
+Anything over 1000 grams is recommended, and the more, the better in most cases, but more insulation can also cause your feet to sweat and thus start getting cold; that’s when materials such as neoprene and removable liners come in.

 Waterproofing is probably the next most important factor with ice boots.
-In order to ice fish, you have to drill holes through the ice, and if you ice fish, this is painfully obvious, but my point is if you have drilled holes, you will undoubtedly know that water is going to gush out of the hole and cover your boots, if it seeps in, your done for the day, but quality pairs of boots will still keep you warm, even with a solid coating of ice on top of them.
+In order to ice fish, you have to drill holes through the ice, and if you ice fish, this is painfully obvious, but my point is if you have drilled holes, you will undoubtedly know that water is going to gush out of the hole and cover your boots, if it seeps in, you’re done for the day, but quality pairs of boots will still keep you warm, even with a solid coating of ice on top of them.

-Other features such as ice cleats are sort of a preference thing, while they surely will give you incredible slip protection on glare ice such as first ice in the early season, as snow covers the ice throughout the winter months slipping becomes less of an issue.
+Other features, such as ice cleats, are sort of a preference thing; while they surely will give you incredible slip protection on glare ice, such as first ice in the early season, as snow covers the ice throughout the winter months, slipping becomes less of an issue.
 So this is why I have put this further down on the list of importance.

 Removable Ice Cleats

 If you’re unsure about the need for ice cleats, you can always buy removable ice cleats to strap onto your boots.
-Brands like Stablicers and Shaddock fishing make some great removable ice cleats that you can use if needed, just be sure not to walk on your hardwood floors at home wearing them.
+Brands like Stablicers and Shaddock fishing make some great removable ice cleats that you can use if needed; just be sure not to walk on your hardwood floors at home wearing them.

 There is no shortage of ice fishing boots on the market, but this article features boots that we feel are the best boots specifically for ice fishing.
 Standing on a giant sheet of ice for long periods of time in extreme cold is hard on your feet, especially if they get cold, and ice fishing is a pretty sedentary gig, where you are sitting still for extended periods of time in most cases, making insulation and waterproofing even more important than other boots like cold weather hiking boots.